marijnh/Postmodern/README.md

       (format t "On this row, x = ~A and y = ~A.~%" x y))

-You can work directly with the database or you can use a simple database-access-class (aka dao) which would cover all the fields in a row.
+You can work directly with the database or you can use a simple database-access-class (aka dao) which would cover all the columns in a row.
 This is what a database-access class looks like: